ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 React-springs are introduced for animations.
 Ask the team for an overview of how they work or what they learned.
 It may be interesting to hear if anyone has worked with animations before or likes thinking about animations and their impact on the user experiences.

 The spec is a big come together moment.
 It defines what the NTs will build for the MVP prototype.
 NTs cannot begin work on the spec until they have coach sign-off.
 Share your experiences around specs and engineering planning.
+Revisit the concept of MVP (minimum-viable-product) to help frame scoping.

 Check-in on where your team is in the spec process.
 At a minimum they should have at least read the lesson.
 If not walk through it together.
 Topics to cover: